WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \textbf{Individual test speaker:} In addition to average values, Fig. \ref{fig:comparisonindividual} (Left) shows the individual values of each test speaker for LSD and NISQA-MOS.
 The individual values indicate that WaLi performs consistently for all unseen test speakers.

-This indicates that WaLi can effectively reconstruct the high-frequency components and suppress artifacts, and improve the speech intelligibility significantly.
+\mycolor{\textbf{Subjective analysis:} To assess the perceptual quality of WaLi relative to the raw pressure data, we conduct a listening test with 18 participants using a 5-point Mean Opinion Score (MOS) scale (1 = poor, 5 = excellent).
+As shown in Fig. \ref{fig:comparisonindividual} (Right), the average MOS of $\sim$2.7 for 500 Hz to 8 kHz and 3.8 for 2 kHz to 8 kHz upsampling indicates that the reconstructed speech achieves a \textit{fair to moderate quality} relative to the \textit{completely unrecognizable} raw pressure data (i.e., MOS = $\sim$1).
+This finding is also supported by the WER discussed next.
+We refer to Appendix \ref{appensubsec:subj_eval_details} for the experimental setup for MOS test.}

+\mycolor{\textbf{Speech-to-Text accuracy:} We evaluate the reconstructed speech using two pretrained models—OpenAI’s Whisper-base \cite{whisper} and the AssemblyAI's Speech-to-Text Recognition API \cite{AssemblyAi}—to compute the WER.
+The resulting WERs (see Table \ref{table:BWEwithdiff_freq}) are approximately $\sim$20\%, $\sim$26\%, and $\sim$38\% for sampling frequencies of 2 kHz, 1 kHz, and 500 Hz, respectively, substantially lower than the $\sim$78-98\% WER observed for the raw pressure data.
+These findings reinforce that WaLi consistently reconstructs higher perceptual quality speech favored by human listeners, transforming pressure signals that were otherwise \textit{completely incomprehensible} in their raw form.}

-\textbf{Comparison with VibSpeech \cite{wang2024vibspeech}:} We also compare between WaLi and VibSpeech \cite{wang2024vibspeech} in terms of SNR and Mel-Ceptral Distortion (MCD) \cite{wang2024vibspeech} in Fig. \ref{fig:comparisonindividual} (Right), which indicates that WaLi performs better (MCD = 3.81 and SNR = 6.1) than VibSpeech (MCD = 3.9 and SNR = 5.4).
+\textbf{Comparison with VibSpeech \cite{wang2024vibspeech}:} We also compare between WaLi and VibSpeech \cite{wang2024vibspeech} in terms of SNR and Mel-Ceptral Distortion (MCD) \cite{wang2024vibspeech} in Fig. \ref{fig:comparisonindividual} (Middle), which indicates that WaLi performs better (MCD = 3.61 and SNR = 6.3 dB) than VibSpeech (MCD = 3.7 and SNR = 6.1 dB).

 Please note that WaLi is tested with different speakers, which are not seen by the model during the training time.
-Moreover, the VCTK dataset consists of everyday-use audio clips, which are not limited to a certain specialized vocabulary such as \cite{achamyeleh2024fly}.
-Therefore, WaLi can recover intelligible audio with unrestricted vocabulary irrespective of specific applications.
+Moreover, the VCTK has everyday-use audio clips, which are not limited to a certain specialized vocabulary, such as \cite{achamyeleh2024fly}. \mycolor{Therefore, WaLi can recover moderately intelligible audio with unrestricted vocabulary, irrespective of applications.}